jcocozza/jbf/README.md

   - note: `/all/other/path` is not affected by this rule.
 - The `/static` path is a reserved set of routes(e.g. `/static/*`).
 Use this to store css and images if you like
 - At least for now, the database tables are truncated on each recompile.
 This is because I am lazy.
 More specifically, it is much easier to just reindex/recompute all the metadata each time.
-- Until I add some kind of `init` command, the `compile` command also serves that purpose.
-Other commands will not work if `compile` has not been run at least once.

 ## Dependencies